engrBassel/bootstrap-template/README.md

-# bootstrap-template
+# Bootstrap Template
-This repo contains the bootstrap 5 template in front-end developer roadmap on elzero.org using HTML, CSS and Bootstrap
+- This repo contains the bootstrap 5 template in front-end developer roadmap on elzero.org
+- Using HTML, CSS and Bootstrap